Davous3k/chrony/README.md

 Ansible role for chrony setup.

-This role is developed with Ansible 2.9.6 and tesed on Ubuntu 20.04 LTS.
+This role is developed with Ansible 2.9.6 and tested on Ubuntu 20.04 LTS.

 ## Role Variables